Tarata bombing: The attack

 The attack took place on Thursday 16 July and targeted the Credit Bank of Peru located on Avenida Larco.
 During the day, Shining Path forces in Lima conducted attacks against police stations and smaller financial institutions in order to disperse the police and clear the way for the main attack.
 Near the planned time, there was a wavering in electric power followed by one of the blackouts common in the city at that time.

 According to testimony of Shining Path militants interviewed by the Peruvian Truth and Reconciliation Commission, the twelfth Shining Path detachment in Lima, commanded by "Comrade Daniel" (later identified as Carlos Mora La Madrid in the commission's records), was responsible for conducting the attack.

 The original plan was to set off explosives in front of that bank at 9:20 pm, but the establishment did not allow them to park in the place agreed.
 They therefore decided to leave their vehicle at the next intersection (which was Tarata Street) and allow it to drift forward until it exploded.
 Once in the street, the driver slowed down and abandoned the truck.

-The explosive payload was 400—500 kilograms of ammonium nitrate and fuel oil mixed with dynamite.
+The explosive payload was 400–500 kilograms of ammonium nitrate and fuel oil mixed with dynamite.
 The buildings most affected by their locations near the center of the blast were El Condado, San Pedro, Tarata, Central Residential and San Carlos.
 The shock wave extended for 300 meters.
 The explosion killed 25, wounded 155, and caused more than US$3 million in damage.

 Impact

 Response from around the world denounced the Shining Path and expressed support with the Peruvian government and people in overcoming the situation.

 According to specialists, it was the first time in the course of the civil war that "traditional" Lima society experienced the conflict.
 It was the first time that a terrorist act was carried out against a large-scale civilian target and the first direct attack on a city center.

 The attack also led to self-examinations within the Shining Path, whose main leaders recognized the act as a "mistake" that should not have happened because it did not advance the group's main objective.

 This attack was used as a justification for the La Cantuta massacre two days later on 18 July, in which nine students and one teacher at the National University of Education Enrique Guzmán y Valle, innocent civilians, were kidnapped and disappeared during the night by members of the Grupo Colina death squad.
 All were accused of having perpetrated the Tarata bombing.

 Shining Path leader Abimael Guzmán was arrested in September 1992 and sentenced to life imprisonment.
-In 2014 he and his wife Elena Iparraguirre were tried for having ordered the Tarata bombing.
+In 2014 he and his wife Elena Yparraguirre were tried for having ordered the Tarata bombing.